Jean Jullien is a French graphic artist living and working in Paris.

 Originally from Nantes, Jean completed a graphic design degree in Quimper before moving to London.
 He has since graduated from Central Saint Martins (2008) and from the Royal College of Art (2010).
-His practice ranges from illustration to photography, video, costume, installations, books, posters and clothing to create a coherent yet eclectic body of work.
+His practice ranges from painting and illustration to photography, video, costume, installations, books, posters and clothing to create a coherent yet eclectic body of work.

 In 2011, Jean and his brother Nico founded Jullien Brothers, a duo specialized in moving image.
 For more information, go to: jullienbrothers.com

 In 2016, Jean launched Nounou with Jae Huh, a Korea-based label producing a wide range of items including clothing, graphic objects, rugs and dolls.
 For more information on the latest collection, go to: nounou.kr